KundanaP/vmssdashboard/README.md

 ## Installation
 1. Install Python 3.x.
 2. Install the azurerm REST wrappers for Microsoft Azure: pip install azurerm
-3. Install pygame: pip install pygame
+3. Install pygame: E.g. on Windows go here: <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame ">Python Extension Packages - pygame</a>
 4. Clone this repo locally.
 5. Register an Azure application, create a service principal and get your tenant id.
 See "Using vmssdashboard".
 6. Put in values for your application, along with your resource group name, and VM Scale Set name in vmssconfig.json.